ashwin417/Networking_Lab/TCP Client-Server/readme.md

 ##### Go to Server tab in terminal and server will have recieved the message.

 ##### In case of Output not correct
-    1. Close the terminal and re compile and run the program. or
+    1. Close the terminal and re compile and run the program.
-    2. Check out the port number if same in both server and client (when you type by yourself)

 ### OUTPUT